amelia-ks/matlab-portfolio/README.md

 *Repository of some Matlab scripts I have written.
 These include project-specific scripts and more general tools that I use regularly.*

 ## FBP-pipeline.m
-Script to process Florbetapir-PET scans from nii frames to SUVR.
+Processing pipeline to convert Florbetapir-PET scans from individual frames to SUVR image.
 Adapted from a defunct Python script for Matlab with original features added.

 ## affine-transform.m
 Custom version of an existing script to affine warp PET scans via their respective MRI.